VisTrails/VisTrails/doc/usersguide/controlflow.rst

    The result in the |vistrails| spreadsheet

-This example is already inside the "triangle_area.vt" vistrail, in the "Surface Area with Map and Filter" version.
+This example is already inside the :vtl:`triangle_area.vt` vistrail, in the "Surface Area with Map and Filter" version.

 Later in this chapter, you will see how to combine ``Map`` and ``Filter``